HOW TO USE THIS MAP

 This map automatically zooms to a level that will show all of the data points currently available for the birds' travels.
 As the birds fly farther the territory shown will increase.

-Below the map key you will find links specifically to a map of Woody's territory (Arthur Sherwood Education Center) and a map of Tango and Nick's territory (Port Isobel Island Education Center).
+Below the map key you will find links specifically to a map of Woody's territory (Arthur Sherwood Education Center) and a map of Nick's territory (Port Isobel Island Education Center).

 About the Data: GSM data for these birds is recorded every few minutes.
 To download a spreadsheet of the GSM data, use the links in the map key.